 A hernia in simple terms is a hole where something protrudes through.
 A hernia is most commonly found between the diaphragm and the symphysis pubis.
 Hernias are not painful unless they strangulate but feel uncomfortable.

 Many people have abdominal hernias.
-As much as 10% of the population develop some type of a hernia during life.
-More than a half million hernia operations are performed in the United States each year.
+As much as 10% of the population develop some type of hernia during life.
+More than a half-million hernia operations are performed in the United States each year.

 Many people can happily live with a hernia.
-Sometimes, however hernias might become larger and cause a medical emergency as tissue becomes trapped in the outpouching, loses its blood supply and dies.
+Sometimes, however, hernias might become larger and cause a medical emergency as the tissue becomes trapped in the out pouching, loses its blood supply and dies.

 What is the purpose of this scan?

-The hernia ultrasound scan will evaluate the area of suspected hernia, for example:
+The hernia ultrasound scan will evaluate the area of the suspected hernia, for example:

 - Epigastric region

 - Umbilical region

 - The area in the abdomen where the suspected hernia is.